Lobotomy Software: History

 Shortly after PowerSlave was released, Sega secured the rights from GT Interactive to publish Duke Nukem 3D and Quake.
 Sega originally handed the projects to two other developers, but were unhappy with their work.
 Deadlines for the two games were set just a few months apart, and as such their development considerably overlapped.

-The Saturn ports of Quake and Duke Nukem 3D both use the SlaveDriver engine Lobotomy created for the console versions of PowerSlave.
+The Sega Saturn ports of Quake and Duke Nukem 3D both use the SlaveDriver engine Lobotomy created for the console versions of PowerSlave.
 Lobotomy Software had ported Quake to the Sony PlayStation, but could not find a publisher, which exacerbated their financial troubles.

-In 1998, Lobotomy Software was acquired by Crave Entertainment and renamed "Lobotomy Studios."
+In 1998, Lobotomy Software was acquired by Crave Entertainment and renamed Lobotomy Studios.
 The team worked on a Caesars Palace gambling game for the Nintendo 64, but after a year of development, the game was postponed and eventually cancelled.
 At that point, Lobotomy Studios was closed and employees were let go or given the option to be relocated to another position at Crave Entertainment.
-The next title that the team would have worked on was a sequel to PowerSlave simply titled "PowerSlave 2," which was going to be a third-person shooter and use a different game engine.
+The next title that the team would have worked on was a sequel to PowerSlave simply titled PowerSlave 2, which was going to be a third-person shooter and use a different game engine.